jaidentripp/CS260-Winter2025/README.md

 - [x] All functionality implemented or mocked out - Functionality is working in preparation for further steps
 - [x] Hooks - Used useState and useEffect on the Login, All Recipes, and Recipes for You pages
 - [x] 'Create Account' and 'Login' functionality fixed
+- [ ]

+## Service

+For this deliverable I did the following.
+I checked the box [x] and added a description for things I completed.

+- [x] Node.js/Express HTTP service - done!
+- [x] Static middleware for frontend - done!
+- [x] Calls to third party endpoints - I use a recipe generating API to call recipes that have the ingredients that the user has on hand.
+- [x] Backend service endpoints - Simple endpoints in service/index for login authentication.
+- [x] Frontend calls service endpoints -  All mocked functionality removed from the frontend and replaced with calls to the service.
+- [x] Supports registration, login, logout, and restricted endpoint - Fully support authentication and restrict access to recipes.